yayaq1/IBMDS/README.md

 # IBMDS
-My Personal repository for Data science.
+My Personal repository for the IBM Data science courses on Coursera.